oracle/graal/truffle/docs/DSLNodeObjectInlining.md

 After compilation using partial evaluation, both cached and uncached versions are expected to perform the same.

 There is a last thing we should do.
 Since our `AddAbsNode` and `AbsNode` are no longer used in their cached version, we can turn off cached generation using `@GenerateCached(false)` to save Java code footprint.
+After doing this we can omit the `alwaysInlineCached` property in the `@GenerateCached` annotation as nodes are automatically inlined if only an inlined version is available.

 This is the final example: